mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

-There might be a way to uber-prompt all of these issues away, but I feel that effectively using LLMs isn't necessarily something you can address from the prompt level: it's someothing that demands constant vigilence and care.
+There might be a way to uber-prompt all of these issues away, but I feel that effectively using LLMs isn't necessarily something you can address from the prompt level: it's something that demands constant vigilance and care.

 Who knows, maybe all of these things will be solved within a year.
 But I still think of software development as something that's worth scrutinizing for anything of importance.
-As failure modes like these become less common...the long tail of correctness, I predicdt, will remain long.
+As failure modes like these become less common...the long tail of correctness, I predict, will remain long.

+Anyway, that's it for _this_ topic, but I might find time to flesh out some other thoughts too regarding the most effective ways I've found to actually plan out Haskell code and types, and also effective ways I've "vibe-coded" full Haskell apps when I really don't care about correctness on personal projects or wasn't going to use long-term.